Aseana City

 Aseana City (also known as Aseana Business Park) is a 204 ha mixed-use central business district development located in Parañaque, Metro Manila, Philippines.
 Owned and developed by D.M.
 Wenceslao & Associates (DMWAI) through Aseana Holdings, it is situated in the centermost portion of the Central Business Park (alongside PAGCOR's Entertainment City) between the SM business complex in the north and Asiaworld in the south within the Bay City area.
+Since 2026, it has been officially under the shared jurisdiction of Barangay Baclaran to the north and Barangay Tambo to the south, with Aseana Avenue acting as the divider.

 Development

-DMWAI was awarded by the Philippine Reclamation Authority to occupy the CBP I-B and C lots as the Aseana Business Park.
+DMWAI was awarded by the Philippine Reclamation Authority to occupy the CBP I-B and I-C lots as the Aseana Business Park.
 The project began in 2008.

-The development occupies 4 ha Neo-Chinatown, Aseana 1 to 3 office buildings, Singapore School Manila, Nord Anglia International School Manila, Ayala Malls Manila Bay, Parqal Mall, and the Passport Center of the Department of Foreign Affairs.
+The development occupies 4 ha Neo-Chinatown, Aseana 1 to 3 office buildings, Singapore School Manila, Nord Anglia International School Manila, Ayala Malls Manila Bay, Parqal Mall, and the Office of Consular Affairs (OCA, colloquially "Passport Center") of the Department of Foreign Affairs.
 City of Dreams Manila, one of Entertainment City's integrated resort and casinos, is also situated within the development.

 Other places located in Aseana City are the Aseana Power Station, Aseana Square, and the St. John Paul II Chapel.
+Aseana City will also be the location of an upcoming satellite campus of the De La Salle–College of Saint Benilde.